 Data Loss Prevention and Data Redaction

-One interesting new control that was recently highlighted in this article is a Data Loss Prevention (DLP) system for Google Cloud Platform.
-You may have seen it during the Google Cloud Next ’17 event; the feature locates and redacts sensitive data with speed and efficiency.
-Users can scan their own data for information like payment card numbers, passport information or Social Security numbers and quickly classify and redact it.
+One major control is Data Loss Prevention (DLP) system.
+This feature locates and redacts sensitive data with speed and efficiency.
+Users can scan their own sensitive data for information like payment card numbers, passport information or Social Security numbers and quickly classify and redact it.
 It goes a long away to mitigating data breach threats.

 According to Google’s official description, “The API classifies this data using more than 40 predefined detectors to identify patterns, formats, and checksums, and even understands contextual clues.
 The DLP API supports text and images; just send data to the API or specify data stored on your Google Cloud Storage and Datastore instances.”